SeigneurLefou/Alfred-Stewart/README.md

 # Alfred-Stewart

-Alfred is an assisstant to use for add some automatisation in python, and soon in bash, C and C++.
+Alfred is an assistant to use for add some automatisation or macro in python, and soon in bash, C and C++.
 You can also use the base command like `alfred albbl "text"` in your .bashrc or in your .zschrc with simple function.
+The macro is just a little part of the opportunity, you can, with time, code a game and add him in alfred with use sys and different file import with sys.

 ## Command